pywbem/pywbemtools/docs/pywbemclicommands.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``connection select`` command selects a connection from the connections file and marks that connection as the default connection.
-The default connection will be used if it is defined and pywbemcli is started with no :ref:`--server general option` or :ref:`--mock-server general option` general options.
-A connection may be selected to be default either by using the NAMEargument or if no argument is provided by selecting from a list presented on the console.
-The following example shows changing connection from within the interactive mode of
+The ``connection select`` command selects a connection from the connections file sets that connection as the :term:`current connection` and optionally the :term:`default connection` with the (``--default option``).

-pywbemcli:
+A connection may be selected
+to be the current connection by using the NAME argument or by selecting from a list presented on the console if there is no NAME argument.

+In the interactive mode, the selected connection remains the current connection for the remainder of the interactive session unless another connection is selected.

+The following example shows changing connection from within the interactive mode of pywbemcli:

 .. code-block:: text